hirak99/steam_deck_encryption/README.md

 Add these scripts to your current (non-encrypted) home -

-### ~/unlocker/runasroot.sh
+### Create ~/unlocker/runasroot.sh

-After you set this up, the idea is that every time you run `sudo ~/unlocker/runasroot.sh`, it will unlock the container and replace your `home/deck` with it.
+The idea is to run `sudo ~/unlocker/runasroot.sh` on every boot to unlock the container and replace your `home/deck` with an the encrypted filesystem.

 ```sh
 #!/bin/bash